 “We knew that NGINX had widespread adoption for TLS termination and as a web server.
 And we know that large enterprises don’t usually depend on a technology unless it’s been validated on many different levels.
 With that level of industry acceptance, we worked with our managed service provider to start evaluating NGINX Plus internally in our environment,” says McElroy.

-Alkami first used NGINX Plus for TLS termination in front of the Citrix ADC load balancers to fill the gaps in security features and give it the flexibility and control to tune the ordering of ciphers in the TLS selection process.
+Alkami first used NGINX Plus for TLS termination in front of the Citrix ADC load balancers to fill the gaps in security features and provide the flexibility and control to tune the ordering of ciphers in the TLS selection process.

 NGINX Plus worked so well for TLS termination that it wasn’t long before Alkami looked into using it for more than just a security layer.
 The Citrix ADC load balancers were struggling to handle the increasing traffic load as Alkami experienced organic growth – including ever larger customers – in the success of its online banking software.
 “To get the concurrent connection counts that we were wanting to be able to plan for, the virtual or physical Citrix ADC devices weren’t going to be as scalable as we needed,” notes McElroy.